cyverse/irods-adm/README.md

 The program `format-log-entries` can be used to generate a sequence of formatted log file messages from an iRODS log file.

-The awk script `group-log-by-pid.awk` can be combined with `format-log-entries` to group log messages by the connection that generated them.
+The program `group-log-by-pid` can be combined with `format-log-entries` to group log messages by the connection that generated them.
 This group of messages is called a session.

-The program `filter-sessions-by-origin` can be combined with `group-log-by-pid.awk` to find all of the sessions originating from a certain host.
+The program `filter-sessions-by-origin` can be combined with `group-log-by-pid` to find all of the sessions originating from a certain host.

-The program `filter-sessions-by-time` can be combined with `group-log-by-pid.awk` to find all of the open sessions during a given time interval.
+The program `filter-sessions-by-time` can be combined with `group-log-by-pid` to find all of the open sessions during a given time interval.

-The program `order-sessions` can be combined with `group-log-by-pid.awk` to list sessions by the order of their start times.
+The program `order-sessions` can be combined with `group-log-by-pid` to list sessions by the order of their start times.

 The program `dump-logs` can be used to dump all of the sessions from the CyVerse